-Dentures in Manhattan Beach & Northridge, CA
+Dentures in Manhattan Beach & Woodland Hills, CA

 Dentures are removable, manufactured teeth fitted to replace your missing teeth and surrounding tissues.
 There are two types of dentures available: partial or full.
 Partial dentures will supplement any missing teeth by using your existing teeth for support.
 Full dentures will replace all missing teeth and supporting tissues.
 Both partial and full dentures can have their retention improved by utilizing and attaching to dental implants.

 After your damaged teeth have been removed and the gum tissue has started to heal over a six to eight week period, your dentures are ready to be placed.
 The healing process will be complete before the dentures are placed in your mouth.